Sempervivum: Identification

 In the Alps, the most distributed species are S. tectorum (common houseleek, sometimes called S. alpinum), S. montanum (mountain houseleek) and S. arachnoideum (cobwebbed houseleek), each one with several subspecies.
 More local are the yellow-flowered S. wulfenii and S. grandiflorum, and the limestone houseleek (S. calcareum).
-More rare are S. dolomiticum and S. pittonii, the latter which is endemic to Eastern Austria.

-On roofs or old walls S. tectorum can be found, more or less wild, very far out of its natural area.
-It is a very old medicinal and witch-plant.
-Some superstitious people believe this plant is able to protect a house from lightning.
+More rare are S. dolomiticum and S. pittonii, the latter which is endemic to Eastern Austria.Outside of its native geographic range, Sempervivum tectorum frequently grows in a naturalized or spontaneous state on anthropogenic structures such as residential roofs and old stone walls.
+The species has a long-documented history in traditional herbal medicine and European folklore, where it was historically categorized alongside plants associated with folk magic and protective rituals.
+Within these regional cultural traditions, certain superstitious beliefs held that cultivating the plant directly on top of a home would safeguard the household and the building from being struck by lightning.

 Herbalism

 It has been used historically and is used presently for purported health benefits.
 It has no known side effects (aside from being an emetic in large doses) or drug interactions.
 Common herbal uses are stopping bad cases of diarrhea by drinking the juice of the leaf or eating the leaves directly, and the juice is commonly applied directly to the skin for many of the same uses as aloe vera such as burns, warts and insect bites.
 It is furthermore said to bring relief in cases of swellings and water retention.

 The famous English herbalist Culpepper says 'Our ordinary Houseleek is good for all inward heats, as well as outward, and in the eyes or other parts of the body: a posset made of the juice is singularly good in all hot agues, for it cooleth and tempereth the blood and spirits and quencheth the thirst; and is also good to stay all deflection or sharp and salt rheums in the eyes, the juice being dropped into them.
 If the juice be dropped into the ears, it easeth pain....
 It cooleth and restraineth all hot inflammations St. Anthony's fire (Erysipelas), scaldings and burnings, the shingles, fretting ulcers, ringworms and the like; and much easeth the pain and the gout.'